-For a more detailed description about the signal conduction of the human heart the reader is referred to [114, 166].
+For a more detailed description about the signal conduction of the human heart the reader is referred to [115, 167].

 Cardiac tissue is called a functional syncytium of myocytes.
 This means that cells are separated morphologically but connected through so-called gap junctions.
-Gap junctions enable the cells to exchange different ions and molecules, like e.g. Na+ or adenosine triphosphate (ATP), with each other.
-See [102] for more details on the role of ATP.
+Gap junctions enable the cells to exchange different ions and molecules, like e.g. Na^+ or adenosine triphosphate (ATP), with each other.
+See [103] for more details on the role of ATP.
 This transfer between cells is one of the reasons why the heart muscle can contract so fast.
-For more details on gap junctions refer to [166].
+For more details on gap junctions the reader is referred to [167].